 When we talked with successful PgMP candidates, we determined that they used multiple study materials as well as joining study groups to pass the exam.

-Below tips are gathered from the successful PgMP candidates,
+Let’s have a look at the tips below which are gathered from the successful candidates.

 - Read the PGMP Handbook to understand the policies and procedures to obtain and maintain the PgMP Credential.

-- Review the PgMP Examination Content Outline to know the proportion of questions from each domain.
+- Read the PgMP Examination Content Outline to recognize the proportion of questions from each domain.

 - Test Yourself with sample questions.

-- Read the last edition of “The Standard for Program Management” book.
+- Read the latest edition of “The Standard for Program Management” book.
 It is a principle-based resource that provides invaluable information to program managers.

 - Join in a formal study course offered by PMI Chapters.